 7) In the case of the dissonant diminished fifth and augmented fourth, the rule already given should serve as a guide.
 When the note, which might be qualified as leading note, is an essential note, (B, when there is no key signature), then these intervals cannot be allowed to pass.
-Moreover, when the counterpoint is in the upper part, the diminished fifth cannot be used because its resolution gives rise to a fourth which is itself a dissonance, but there is always the danger of giving the impression of a dominant seventh.
+Moreover, when the counterpoint is in the upper part, the diminished fifth cannot be used because its resolution gives rise to a fourth which is itself a dissonance.

-Sometimes the context may allow this augmented fourth:
+Sometimes the context may allow this augmented fourth;